 Fake news – lesson powerpoint

 Note: I haven’t included any explicit language activities as the plan is designed to be used with a variety of ages and levels.
 I think there are numerous opportunities to include language points in the lesson depending on the needs of your learners.
-My suggestions are introducing relevant news and internet related vocabulary at the beginning; functional language to discuss advantages and disadvantages (before slide 4); more specific lexis related to websites (links, hyperlinks, gifs, menus etc) (before slide 6); any interesting or difficult vocabulary that emerges from the video, or you think needs to be pre-taught for lower levels.
+My suggestions are introducing relevant news and internet related vocabulary at the beginning; functional language to discuss advantages and disadvantages (before slide 4); more specific lexis related to websites (links, hyperlinks, gifs, menus etc) (before slide 6); any interesting or difficult vocabulary that emerges from the video, or that you think needs to be pre-taught for lower levels.

 ET Professional article with plenty of links and resources for teachers